ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-input/readme.md

 /></ontario-input>
 ```

 The following input component has the `input-width` property passed in, which will define the width of the input field.
-The `described-by` property has been passed in because the input has hint text associated with it.

 ```html
 <ontario-input